 Additional Costs and Considerations

-Scholarships and Financial Aid: Many private schools and universities offer scholarships and bursaries to help offset education costs.
-These are often based on academic merit or financial need.
-For example, institutions like the London School of Economics (LSE) offer financial aid packages that cover both tuition and living expenses for eligible students.
+Many private schools and universities offer scholarships and bursaries to help offset the cost of education.
+These are usually awarded on the basis of academic merit or financial need.
+Institutions like the London School of Economics (LSE), for example, offer financial aid packages that can cover both tuition and living expenses for eligible students.

-Student Loans: UK residents can apply for government student loans to cover tuition fees and living costs.
-These loans are repaid after graduation, once the student’s income exceeds a certain threshold (currently set at £27,295 annually).
+UK residents can apply for government student loans to cover tuition fees and living costs.
+Repayment kicks in after graduation, but only once your income exceeds the current threshold, which sits at £27,295 annually.
+For international students, financing options are more limited and worth researching well in advance.

 Entertainment and Leisure Costs in London